Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 6. Reduced purchasing cycle times

-Supplier networks allow parties to build a strong relationship due to the smooth flow of information that results in the timely processing of delivery, orders, invoice, and payments.
+Supplier networks allow parties to build a strong relationship due to the smooth flow of information that results in the timely processing of delivery, orders, invoices, and payments.
 Thus, it enables the organization to reduce the purchasing time cycle.

 8. Increase visibility and better relationship